JaminHLO/jaan-event-manager/README.md

 ## Description

 This application is a full-stack sports club management solution.
 It is built with Javascript, React, and GraphQL with a MongoDB backend.
 It uses the following libraries: apollo-server-express, express, axios, bcrypt, graphql, mongoose, stripe, dotenv, dayjs, node-fetch, react-calendar, @react-google-maps/api, and react.
-API access to Stripe and GoogleMaps has also proven invaluable.
+API access to Stripe and Google Maps has also proven invaluable.

 Sports Connect offers users access to registered Clubs and Events in their area of interest. <br>
 - Clubs: users may search, create, edit, or purchase access to clubs.
 Club owners may post and edit notifications to club members. <br>